appanp/supply-chain-fundas/supply_chain_terminology.md

 - For more info refer to [this link](https://www.gartner.com/en/information-technology/glossary/asn-advanced-shipment-notice "EDI856 is an important & frequently used transaction among suppliers, distributors, manufacturers and retailers")
 - [EDI 856 message details with sample](https://www.truecommerce.com/edi-transaction-codes/edi-856)

+**Allocation Rules**: Allocation rules are a set of predefined guidelines and strategies that dictate how products are allocated or assigned to specific locations within a warehouse.
+These rules are designed to optimize storage space, improve order fulfillment, and enhance overall warehouse efficiency.
+They take into account various factors, such as product characteristics, demand patterns, and storage capacities.
+For more info, refer to [this link](https://axacute.com/blog/understanding-allocation-rules-in-warehouses/).

 **Areas in a Warehouse**: Warehouse areas refer to the specific zones reserved for particular activities such as receiving, storage, order picking and shipping, among others.
 Each area has a special purpose and is designed to facilitate the flow of materials and products within the facility.
 For more info, refer to [this link](https://www.mecalux.com/blog/warehouse-areas).
 There are usually _five areas_ in a warehouse which are the following:

 1. _Docks and loading/unloading area_: where materials enter and leave on trucks or other goods transport vehicles.